UKPLab/arxiv2018-bayesian-ensembles/README.md

 6. For the ARG dataset, unzip the data from `data/argmin_LMU.zip` and move it to `<data_root_dir>/data`.

-## Running the experiments from EMNLP 2019
+## Running the Experiments from EMNLP 2019

 These instructions are for "A Bayesian Approach To Sequence Tagging with Crowds".